What are the Signs of Dysgraphia and Solutions for Success?

 - Many have difficulty maintaining their posture when writing.
 They may slump in the chair and pull away from their work.

-What are the Steps you can Take to Help a Child with Dysgraphia?
+What are the Steps you can take to help a Child with Dysgraphia?

-- Take the Dysgraphia Type Remediation Assessment to discover each students specific needs and learn more about dysgraphia.
+- Take the Dysgraphia Type Remediation Assessment to discover each student's specific needs and learn more about dysgraphia.

 - Understand the signs and symptoms.